These ideas for summer excursions bring your child’s favorite books to life

 Join your child in volunteering for a morning at the animal shelter.
 She’ll find our just what’s involved in keeping the pets clean, happy, and well fed.
 Or head for a thoroughbred horse farm or racetrack; some have trackside restaurants that serve breakfast during morning workouts.

-- A Cricket in Times Square, George Selden
+- A Cricket in Times Square(opens in a new window) by George Selden

-- Clifford the Big Red Dog, Norman Bridwell
+- Clifford the Big Red Dog(opens in a new window) by Norman Bridwell

 Archaeology